pivotal/docs-tap/getting-started.md

 ### <a id="stk-available-services"></a> Services you can use with Tanzu Application Platform

-The following list of Kubernetes Operators all expose APIs that are known to integrate well with Tanzu Application Platform:
+The following list of Kubernetes Operators expose APIs that integrate well with Tanzu Application Platform:

 1. [RabbitMQ Cluster Operator for Kubernetes](https://www.rabbitmq.com/kubernetes/operator/operator-overview.html)
 1. [VMware Tanzu SQL with Postgres for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-SQL-with-Postgres-for-Kubernetes/index.html)